djplaner/blog/docs/2008/11/26/some-resources-for-around-blogs-and-discussion-forums/index.md

 ---
+categories:
+- elearning
+- ple
+- plescquni
+date: 2008-11-26 09:27:49+10:00
+next:
+  text: More on blogs and discussion
+  url: /blog2/2008/11/26/more-on-blogs-and-discussion/
+previous:
+  text: An experiment in blog-based discussions
+  url: /blog2/2008/11/26/an-experiment-in-blog-based-discussions/
 title: Some resources for around blogs and discussion forums
-date: 2008-11-26 09:27:49+10:00
-categories: ['elearning', 'ple', 'plescquni']
 type: post
 template: blog-post.html
 ---